bcxtorruella/startup/conflictTest.md

 # Hello!
 this is a test of GitHub commit conflicts

-> Some say the world will end in fire\n
+> Some say the world will end in fire
 > Some say in ice